Ch4r0ne/UnrealEngine_Dedicated_Server_Install_CA/README.md

 Ensure that the certificates are correctly installed before proceeding with Unreal Engine Dedicated Server setup.

+## Troubleshooting

+### Verify Port and Certificates
+If using a separate `netstat -aon` command, ensure that the desired port, e.g., 7777, is listening on your ASA Server.
+Match the PID in Task Manager with the ID shown in the netstat output, for example, "UDP 0.0.0.0:7777 *:* 17546".
+Activate the filter by Name in Task Manager to locate the PID associated with the process.
+Only when this port is actively listening will your server be listed.
+Otherwise, there may be an issue with the certificates.

 ## URLs

 certificates from the following URLs: